Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Appendix

 and $h(0)=0$, which is clearly continuously differentiable on $\R$.
 We set $\alpha = \inf\lbrace h(x):|x|\geq 1\rbrace = 1-\sin(1) > 0$.
 For $K>0$, in view of Markov's inequality together with Fubini's theorem we obtain

 Now we can use the assumption and the dominated convergence to obtain that

 Since $\varphi_\mu$ is a characteristic function, it is continuous.
-Therefore if $K\rightarrow\infty$ the last integral and thus the expression on the left hand side in the previous equation converges to $0$ and this proves the tightness of the sequence $(\mu_n)_{n\in \N}$. \end{proof} \begin{lemma} The family $\mathcal{S}$ of functions
+Therefore if $K\rightarrow\infty$ the last integral and thus the expression on the left-hand side in the previous equation converges to $0$ and this proves the tightness of the sequence $(\mu_n)_{n\in \N}$. \end{proof}